KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyScoreboard by dathbe](https://github.com/dathbe/MMM-MyScoreboard)

-1. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+1. An error occurred while getting information from 'package.json': Error: Invalid version: "4"
 2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
 3. Recommendation: Found `axios` in file `ESPN.js`: Replace it with built-in fetch.
 4. Recommendation: Found `axios` in file `SNET.js`: Replace it with built-in fetch.
 5. Recommendation: Found `axios` in file `SNET_YD.js`: Replace it with built-in fetch.
-6. Recommendation: There ist no CHANGELOG file.
-It is recommended to add one.
-7. Recommendation: There ist no CODE_OF_CONDUCT file.
-It is recommended to add one.
-8. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MySenseHat by framboise-pi](https://github.com/framboise-pi/MMM-MySenseHat)